Top Menu

 Thankfully, this DeWalt 90-degree drill attachment saved the day.

-The same situation happened with this Ridgid Multi-Tool I used for opening a hole to bring the cables onto the bookcase.
+The same thing happened with this Ridgid Multi-Tool I used to open a hole to bring the cables onto the bookcase.

 Don't you love multi-tools?
 They're the tool you grab to get you out of trouble.
-This is not only a multi-tool, this is a system where you can change the head to easily swap out accessories.
+This is not only a multi-tool but also a system that lets you change the head to easily swap out accessories.

 4. FINISHING THE DESKTOP